 In this country, tea sometimes takes a backseat to its energizing and mug-friendly cousin, coffee.
-We love a good cup of coffee, but tea is equally appealing, with its vast spectrum of styles, origins, and flavors.
+We love a good cup of coffee, but tea is equally appealing, with its vast spectrum of styles, origins, and flavors, hence the growing popularity of tea subscription boxes.

 There’s much to explore and enjoy, from matcha and green tea to loose leaf varietals and even instant incarnations.
 Moreover, there’s the ceremony involved, often inspiring small groups (while social distancing, of course) to gather around a warm kettle like moths to the flame.
 You sip, you converse—or reflect, or read (or listen)—and you repeat.
 It’s a tradition about as old as civilization and therefore deserving of some good tea in your favorite cup.